Isabel of Beaumont: Marriage and children

+Isabel may have been a godmother of Isabella, Countess of Bedford, Edward and Philippa's second child.

+Death and legacy

 Isabel died of the plague in 1361 at Leicester Castle.
 She was buried in Newark Abbey, Leicester.
 Her husband also died of the plague in March 1361.

+With her husband, Isabel founded the College of the Annunciation of St Mary in Newark, Leicester.

-Through Blanche, Isabel was an ancestress of Englands's Royal House of Lancaster, with Henry IV of England being her grandson.
-Philippa of Lancaster, Queen of Portugal and the Algarve and Elizabeth of Lancaster, Duchess of Exeter were also her grandchildren.
+Through Blanche, Isabel was an ancestress of England’s Royal House of Lancaster, with Henry IV of England being her grandson.
+Philippa of Lancaster, Queen of Portugal and Elizabeth of Lancaster, Duchess of Exeter were also her grandchildren.